Cornell Companies

-Cornell Companies (NYSE:CRN) was an American corporation that operated correctional facilities, contracting them to state and local governments.
-The company's headquarters were located in Houston, Texas.
+Cornell Companies (NYSE:CRN) was an American private prison operator with headquarters in Houston, Texas.
 On August 12, 2010, Cornell was acquired by the GEO Group.

 History

 Cornell Companies, a corporation with roots in predecessor entities, commenced its operations within the juvenile facilities sector in 1973, followed by the establishment of adult-community-based programs in 1974 and adult secure facilities in 1984.
 The company was officially incorporated in Delaware as a consolidated entity in 1996.
 As of 2010, Cornell had fostered enduring relationships with several federal and state customers.
 Cornell maintained an almost two-decade association with the Bureau of Prisons in their Adult Secure division and a 35-year affiliation with the Bureau of Prisons in the Adult Community-Based division.
 Furthermore, Cornell held significant contracts with the Departments of Corrections in various states, including Alaska, California, Colorado, Mississippi, and Arizona.

 Business segments

 Cornell Companies was a corporation that specialized in a diverse range of services within secure and structured environments, operating through three distinct divisions: